-The University of Tampa has adopted the following internal procedure to provide resolution of any complaint alleging discrimination based on a disability as described by Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA) of 1990.
+The University of Tampa has adopted the following internal procedure to provide resolution of any complaint alleging discrimination based on a disability as described by Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA).

 Should a student exercise his or her right to file with a governmental agency or file a court action, the dean of Academic Services should be notified.
 The University reserves the right to terminate the internal grievance process, if it is so notified.